Get A Quote

 • Protection: The coating for non-metallic cable is designed to be non-conducting but also provides a low level of protection against environmental factors.
 Romex is rated for temperatures of up to 90 degrees Celsius in dry locations and can handle up to 600 volts.

 Like MC cable, Romex is available in multiple varieties for unique applications.
-Various sizes of Romex wire are available depending on how much power needs to be run, with the most popular sizes being 14 AWG, 12 AWG and 10 AWG.
+Depending on how much power needs to be run, various sizes of Romex wire are available, with the most popular sizes being 14 AWG, 12 AWG, and 10 AWG.

 Benefits of Romex Cable